-Traffic snarled following fatal crash Thursday in Port Arthur - Port Arthur News
+UPDATE: Female driver killed following 2-vehicle crash Thursday in Port Arthur - Port Arthur News

 Motorists are urged to use caution while traveling in the area and stay alert for stopped or slow moving traffic.

-THURSDAY 3pm UPDATE: Continued freezing temperatures remain a concern for Weather Service
+Continued freezing temperatures remain a concern for Weather Service

 Wintry precipitation is ending across the area, according to the National Weather Service.
 Meteorologist-in-Charge Andy Patrick said the main concern... read more

-Note: UPDATE: Female driver killed following 2-vehicle crash Thursday in Port Arthur